 The oval borders and fine lines surrounding the portrait of President Jackson on the front, and the White House vignette on the back, have been eliminated.
 The portrait has been moved up and shoulders have been prolonged into the border.
 Additional engraving details have been added to the vignette background.

 The numeral 20 in the lower right corner on the back of the Twenty dollar bill is extended to help those with visual impairments distinguish the denomination.

 Because they are so tiny, micro-printed words are hard to duplicate.
-The redesigned $20 bill features microprinting on the front of the note in two regions: bordering the first three letters of the TWENTY USA ribbon to the right of the portrait, the inscription USA 20 is printed in blue.
+The redesigned $20 bill features microprinting on the front of the note in two regions: bordering the first three letters of the TWENTY USA ribbon to the right of the portrait, the inscription 20 USD for Sale is printed in blue.
 THE UNITED STATES OF AMERICA 20 USA 20 appears in black on the border below the Treasurer’s signature.

 A universal seal to the left of the portrait represents the entire Federal Reserve System.
 A letter and number beneath the left serial number identifies the issuing Federal Reserve Bank.
 There are 12 regional Federal Reserve Banks and 24 branches located in major cities across the United States.